dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/script-json-specification.md

-Concrete Actors and Controls can be created from types registered in the Dali Type Registry.
+Concrete Actors and Controls can be created from types registered in the DALi Type Registry.

-Template, style and scene sections all configure Actors and Controls via the Dali property system.
+Template, style and scene sections all configure Actors and Controls via the DALi property system.

 The JSON format deviates from the formal JSON specification and allows C style comments.